 Race/Ethnicity Check One

 Asian

 Black/African American

 Hispanic or Latino

 Native American

 Native Hawaiian/Pacific Islander

 White

 Other

-Drefer net to eav

 Prefer not to say

 Kentucky Located

+,

 4.5 Criteria 1 - Offeror Qualifications

 The purpose of the Offeror Qualifications section is to determine the ability of the offeror to respond to this RFP.
 Offerors should describe and offer evidence of their ability to meet each of the qualifications listed below.